POSTING NOTICES IN A FORMAT ACCESSIBLE TO INDIVIDUALS WITH DISABILITIES

 The Americans with Disabilities Act (“ADA”) requires that notices of Federal laws prohibiting job discrimination be available in a location that is accessible to applicants and employees with disabilities that limit mobility.

 Accordingly, printed notices should be made available in an accessible format, as needed, to persons with disabilities that limit their ability to see or read.
 Notices can be read to applicants or employees with disabilities that limit seeing or reading ability.
-Questions regarding availability of notices in alternate format may be directed to the UGA Equal Opportunity Office at (706) 542-7912.
+Information regarding availability of notices in alternate format may be found on the Equal Opportunity Office website.

 The EEOC has "Equal Employment Opportunity is the Law" posters available at: